Skip to content

 And then you can see in early July, the intent and touchpoints increased again and the opportunity moved into the negotiation stage straight after.

-This shows that ABM isn’t just there to bring an account into the sales funnel, its there to move deals in opportunity through each stage faster.
+This shows that ABM isn’t just there to bring an account into the sales funnel, it's there to move deals in opportunity through each stage faster.

 BOFU web visits